Wärme, Wickel & Wohlbefinden für Groß und Klein – natürlich durch die Erkältungszeit

-The cold season often brings with it a runny nose, cough, and general malaise.
-But medication isn't always necessary.
-Home remedies and tried-and-tested natural treatments can provide gentle support and improve well-being – for adults as well as children.
-In this article, you'll learn how onions, lemons, compresses, and essential oils can help and why warmth is key to better health.
+The cold season often brings runny noses, coughs, and general discomfort.
+But medication is not always immediately necessary.
+Home remedies and proven natural treatments can provide gentle support and improve well-being—for adults and children alike.

 Onion – traditional and versatile

-Onions are a classic home remedy.
-They can also help with earaches: gentle ear compresses with onions utilize the soothing warmth and essential oils to alleviate discomfort.
+Onions are among the classic home remedies.
+They can also help with earaches: gentle onion ear compresses use warmth and essential oils to relieve discomfort.

 Lemon – freshness for the throat

-Throat compresses are a simple yet effective remedy for sore throats.
-To make one, place two lemon slices (without the peel) in the corners of a linen bag and wrap the compress around the neck.
+Neck body wraps are a simple yet effective remedy for sore throats.
+Place two slices of lemon (without the peel) into the corners of the linen bag and wrap the compress around the neck.
 Children can use this remedy from around the age of two.

-Abdominal and chest wraps are traditional sources of warmth and are a proven part of natural medicine.
-They have a relaxing effect on the abdomen, lower abdomen, intestines, back, and kidneys.
+Chest- and stomach body wraps are traditional sources of warmth and are a proven part of natural medicine.
+They have a relaxing effect on the abdomen, lower abdomen, intestines, back and kidneys.
 By promoting blood circulation and deep relaxation, they also indirectly support the immune system.
 Even in children, they can improve well-being and gently strengthen the immune system.

-The beeswax wrap provides a particularly soothing feeling of warmth.
+The beeswax compress provides a particularly soothing warmth.
 It is skin-friendly, can be applied directly to the chest, abdomen, or back, and is even suitable for babies.
 It is used for coughs, colds, muscle tension, and even as a liver compress.
-Its effects are especially pronounced when combined with gentle aromatherapy blends such as thyme-myrtle balm.
+Its effects are especially pronounced when combined with gentle aroma blends such as thyme-myrtle balm.

-The beeswax wrap set is particularly practical for the cold season:
+The beeswax compress set is particularly practical during the cold season:

-- Beeswax wraps: versatile and combinable with aroma blends.
+• Beeswax compress: versatile in use and can be combined with aroma blends.

-- Heat pad: Filled with healing wool, it optimally secures the wrap and is also suitable as a pillow, for example for teething children.
+• Warming cushion: filled with healing wool, it secures the compress and is also suitable as a pillow - for example for teething children.

-This set brings natural warmth and security to everyday family life.
+This set brings natural warmth and a sense of comfort into everyday family life.

 Suitable applications exist even for babies from six months old: mild essential oils in very small doses, such as lavender, myrtle, or angelica root, can have a soothing effect.
 Remember: less is more!
 And strongly expectorant oils like eucalyptus are unsuitable for infants.
 If in doubt, it's always best to seek professional advice.

-Besides compresses and natural remedies, gentle rituals can also help strengthen the immune system: washing, dry brushing, or small warmth and relaxation rituals stimulate circulation and activate the body's self-healing powers.
+In addition to body wraps and natural remedies, gentle rituals can also help strengthen the immune system: washings, dry brushing, or small warming and relaxation rituals stimulate circulation and activate the body's self-healing powers.
 Just a few minutes a day can improve well-being – and make cold and flu season a little easier.

 Conclusion: Warmth, nature, and mindfulness

 Nature offers numerous ways to gently support the body during cold and flu season.
-Whether through simple home remedies like onion and lemon, soothing abdominal and chest compresses, or specialized aids like beeswax wrap sets – small rituals can make a big difference.
+Whether through simple home remedies like onion and lemon, soothing chest- and stomach body wraps, or specialized aids like beeswax compress sets – small rituals can make a big difference.
 Warmth, rest, and natural treatments not only provide relief but also a sense of comfort.